i2h3/nextcloud-sync-lab/README.md

 Tools for AI agents to set up and test Nextcloud desktop client synchronization scenarios in a development environment.

+This is built upon [the official Swift SDK for the model context protocol](https://github.com/modelcontextprotocol/swift-sdk) and [my Swift library for managing Nextcloud server containers in Docker on macOS](https://github.com/i2h3/nextcloud-container-manager).

+**Project status**: This is my first MCP server project and I only got started.
+See the issue tracker to get an idea which direction this is supposed to go into. 😁

 ## Requirements

 - macOS 26 Tahoe (support for other platforms might be possible but is out of scope for now)